 Reserve Account: The Reserve Account established under the Indenture, into which at Bond Closing will be placed Bond proceeds in the amount of the Reserve Requirement.
-Moneys in the Reserve Account shall be used to pay principal of and interest on the Bonds if moneys in the Bond and Interest Sinking Fund Account or Redemption Account are not sufficient thereof and may be used in the discretion of the Trustee to pay rebate due to the United States under Section 148 of the Internal Revenue Code if the University or the Authority fails to provide for payment of any rebate.
+Moneys in the Reserve Account shall be used to pay principal of and interest on the Bonds if moneys in the Bond and Interest Sinking Fund Account or Redemption Account are not sufficient thereof and may be used in the discretion of the Trustee to pay rebate due to the United States under

+Section 148 of the Internal Revenue Code if the Corporation or the Authority fails to provide for payment of any rebate.

-Reserve Requirement: (i) If no Additional Bonds are outstanding, the least of the maximum amount of principal of and interest on the Bonds payable in any remaining bond year (as defined in the Indenture) or 10% of the proceeds (par value less original issue discount, if any) received from the issuance and sale of the Bonds or 125% of the average annual debt service of the Bonds or (ii) if Additional Bonds are outstanding, the sum of (A) the amount set forth in subsection (i) plus (B) the least of the maximum amount of principal of and interest on Additional Bonds payable in any Bond Year or 10% of the proceeds (par value less original issue discount, if any) received from the issuance and sale of the Additional Bonds or 125% of the average annual debt service of the Additional Bonds.
+Reserve Requirement: (a) if no Additional Bonds are outstanding, shall mean the least of (i) the maximum amount of principal of and interest on the Series Five-Y Bonds that accrues and is payable in any remaining Bond Year or (ii) 10% of the proceeds (par value less original issue discount, if any) received from the issuance and sale of the Series Five-Y Bonds or (iii) 125% of the average annual debt service of the Series Five-Y Bonds, or (b) if Additional Bonds are outstanding, shall mean the sum of (x) the amount set forth in subsection (a) plus (y) the least of (i) the maximum amount of principal of and interest on Additional Bonds that accrues and is payable in any Bond Year or (ii) 10% of the proceeds (par value less any original issue discount) received from the issuance and sale of the Additional Bonds or (iii) 125% of the average annual debt service of the Additional Bonds.